Birthmarks Removal

 Café-au-lait spot

 It looks like a pinkish-red patch at birth and will not go away.
 The birthmark will darken and become thicker as the child grows.
-Laser treatment during infancy and early childhood give the best results.
+Laser treatment during infancy and early childhood give optimal results.

 Congenital moles